meriosol/etr/README.md

 </pre>

 These are basically duration and (heap) memory consumption metrics.
 Idea was to report rough metrics for potential resource consumption estimates of different approaches.
-If to gather these reports in some DB (MongoDB?), interesting stats can be revealed for combinations of approaches and underlying DBs.
+If to gather these reports in some DB (MongoDB?), interesting stats can be revealed for combinations of approaches and underlying databases.

 ### Some notable features touched there:
  - Transaction support.